david4096/cell-server/README.md

 ```

 In this way, the `expressions` table provides the primary interface for acting
-on data in the cell-server.
+on data in the celldb.
 It is expected that phenotypic data, and metadata
 regarding features will be gathered through other databases and services.

 #### Tables